 1. Only the Registrar's Office of the University of the Southern Caribbean is authorized to issue official academic transcripts to students.
+Transcript Requests can be made via the USC website.
+All transcript queries should be sent to transcripts@usc.edu.tt.

 2. Transcript requests must be dated and signed.
 There is no exception to this policy.

 The transcript of grades is the complete record of grades for all registered courses attempted.
 The GPA is calculated on all grades earned for courses taken in residence.
 A student is not free to choose which courses will be placed on the transcript.
-When the student graduates and re-enrolls to commence another degree, the GPA calculation continues from the first course completed at the institution.
+When the student graduates and re-enrols to commence another degree, the GPA calculation continues from the first course completed at the institution.
 The transcripts of graduates will contain the complete record of courses and grades for all courses attempted, in addition to approved transfer courses used to satisfy graduation requirements.
 Transcripts with missing grades will not be released.